 The German writer Bertolt Brecht once observed: “For art to become ‘unpolitical’ means only to ally itself with the ‘ruling group’”.
 Of course, it is possible for art to avoid social comment altogether, to bury itself in a bed of sweet smelling flowers, closing its eyes to the ugly reality of oppression and exploitation that surrounds it.
 But art that is true to itself, above all, great art, cannot be indifferent to the fate of humankind.

 That is not to say that art must descend to the level of crude propaganda.
-Propaganda belongs to the field of politics when it plays an important role.
+Propaganda belongs to the field of politics where it plays an important role.
 But politics is not the natural field of art.
 The artist must express the feelings of the heart and soul.
 These feelings cannot be dictated by external influences, whether political, religious or monetary.
 However, at its highest level, artistic feeling can reflect the drama of human existence in a most powerful way.

 In order that art may become genuinely free, in order that culture may cease to be the private property of a few and become genuinely human, it is first necessary to shatter the bonds of slavery, exploitation and oppression.
 That is why art, if it is to be true to itself, must be revolutionary art.
 And as we have seen in the case of Picasso, revolutionary art can attain the level of genius.

 In the field of literature and drama, we can cite examples of writers who successfully combined revolutionary work with great artistic achievements.
 Mayakovsky was an active member of the Bolshevik party in Russia from a young age.
 In his poetry we can see a perfect fusion of revolutionary fervour with the highest possible poetic levels of achievement.
-He also wrote successful plays like the Bedbug and produced posters in the constructivists style that carried this branch of art to the highest level attained at any time either before or since.
+He also wrote successful plays like The Bedbug and produced posters in the constructivists style that carried this branch of art to the highest level attained at any time either before or since.

 It is no accident that Mayakovsky’s poetry exercised a powerful impact on the minds of millions of ordinary Russian workers and peasants in the years following the October Revolution.
 That great act of emancipation inspired the masses to participate not only in politics but in culture.
 The tremendous flowering of art, poetry and music in the 1920s was suffocated under the leaden rump of Stalinist bureaucracy.
 The suicide of Mayakovsky in 1930 was without doubt a protest against the Stalinist political counterrevolution.